DrekkCuga/ProtoExampleCode/README.md

 # ProtoExampleCode

+Extra disclamer:
+This readme needs work, I just stole the one from the first scripts I wrote

 DISCLAIMER:
 I made these scripts to provide a starting point for people wanting to use a raspberry pi to run their protogen head, however I can't make something that'll work for everyone.
 This works on my setup (pi 4b and the adafruit bonnet), but your mileage may vary.